grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/06 ramping-arrival-rate.md

 ## Examples

-In this example, we'll execute a variable RPS test, starting at 50, ramping up to 200 and then back to 0, over a period of 1 minute.
+In this example, we'll run a two-stage test, ramping up the iteration rate from 10 to 70 iterations per second over a 20 second period, then down to 30 iterations per second over a 10 second period.

 <CodeGroup labels={[ "ramping-arr-rate.js" ]} lineNumbers={[true]}>